Learning Joint Graphical Model with Computational Efficiency, Dynamic Regularization, and Adaptation: Abstract

 \section{Abstract}

-Joint estimation of multiple graphical models (i.e., multiple precision matrices) has emerged as an important topic in statistics.
-Unlike separate estimation, joint estimation can leverage shared structural patterns across multiple graphs to yield more accurate results.
-In this paper, we present an efficient and tuning-free method named MIGHT (\textbf{M}ulti-task \textbf{I}terative \textbf{G}raphical \textbf{H}ard \textbf{T}hresholding) to jointly estimate multiple graphical models.
-We reformulate the joint model into a series of multi-task learning problems in a column-by-column manner, and then solve these problems by using an iterative algorithm based on the hard thresholding operator.
-Theoretically, we derive the non-asymptotic error bound for our method.
-We prove that, under proper signal conditions, our method attains selection consistency and an improved error bound, and also exhibits asymptotic normality---properties rarely explored in existing joint graphical model estimation literature.
-The performance of our method is validated through numerical simulations and real data analysis of a cancer gene-expression RNA-seq dataset.
+Multi-sourced datasets are common in studies of variable interactions, for example, individual-level fMRI integration, cross-domain recommendation, etc, where each source induces a related but distinct dependency structure.
+Joint learning of multiple graphical models (i.e., multiple precision matrices) has emerged as an important tool in analyzing such data.
+Unlike separate learning, joint learning can leverage shared structural patterns across graphs to yield more accurate results.
+In this paper, we present an efficient and adaptive method named MIGHT (\textbf{M}ulti-task \textbf{I}terative \textbf{G}raphical \textbf{H}ard \textbf{T}hresholding) to estimate multiple graphs jointly.
+We reformulate the joint model into a series of multi-task learning problems through a column-by-column manner, and solve these problems using a dynamic regularized algorithm based on iterative hard thresholding.
+This framework is inherently parallelizable and therefore efficient in computation.
+Theoretically, we derive the non-asymptotic error bound for the resulting estimator.
+Furthermore, the proposed algorithm is adaptive to heterogeneous column-wise signal strengths: for nodes with strong signals, our estimator achieves improved error bounds and selection consistency adaptively, and also exhibits asymptotic normality---properties rarely explored in existing joint learning methods.
+The performance of our method is illustrated through numerical simulations and real data analysis on a cancer gene-expression RNA-seq dataset.